What Causes Scissor Beak in Chickens

 First, it's important to identify the underlying cause.
 If it's due to genetics, there is not much you can do other than provide extra care and attention to the affected bird.

-If it's due to injury, try to prevent further damage by removing any potential hazards from the chicken's environment.
+If it's due to injury, prevent further damage by removing any potential hazards from the chicken's environment.

-And if it's due to a nutritional deficiency, adjust the chicken's diet to ensure they're getting the necessary vitamins and minerals.
+If it's due to a nutritional deficiency, adjust the chicken's diet to ensure they get the necessary vitamins and minerals.

 You can keep the beak trimmed to ensure that your chicken is getting the food and water they need.
 It might need to be trimmed once every six months or so, it is going to depend on how much they scratch and rub their beaks across things.